tgu-uow/Corneal_Confocal_Microscopic_Image_Dataset-CCMID-/README.md

 The CCMID dataset provides three different types of image data：

 * **raw_data**: An unprocessed image set.
 The image size is 384 × 384, the image format is .Jpg.
-* **processed_data**: Image set with image vignetting processing.
+* **preprocessed_data**: Image set with image vignetting processing.
 Prevent affecting subsequent image stitching operations.
 * **stitched_data**：Manually stitching images.
 The image format is .tif, and '- tracking' is the corneal nerve tracking extracted image of the stitched image.

 **Folder Structure:**